GoogleCloudPlatform/click-to-deploy-solutions/private-cloud-data-fusion/README.md

 * Provide a dedicated, isolated environment for their database.
 * Protect their data with robust security measures.

+## Use cases

+These are some examples of the use cases you can build on top of this architecture:

+* __Real-time data processing__: Google Cloud Data Fusion supports real-time data ingestion and processing.
+You can build streaming pipelines to process data as it arrives, enabling real-time analytics, monitoring, and decision-making.
+SQL can be used to query and transform streaming data in real time, allowing you to derive insights and trigger actions based on the data.
+* __Data integration and ETL (Extract, Transform, Load)__:Google Cloud Data Fusion allows you to easily integrate data from multiple sources, such as databases, files, and APIs.
+With its visual interface, you can design data pipelines to extract data from various sources, apply transformations, and load it into target systems.
+SQL can be used within Data Fusion to perform complex transformations and data manipulation during the ETL process.
+* __Data Exploration and Visualization__:Data Fusion can be used to prepare and transform data, and SQL can be used to query and aggregate the data into meaningful insights.
+These insights can then be visualized using tools like Google Data Studio, where you can create interactive dashboards and reports based on the SQL queries.
+* __Data Integration and Consolidation__:When you have data scattered across multiple systems, Data Fusion can be used to integrate and consolidate the data into a unified view.
+SQL can then be employed to perform data cleansing, deduplication, and data quality checks, ensuring the consistency and integrity of the merged data.

 :clock1: Estimated deployment time: 18 min 49 sec